Last Updated on July 19, 2021 by Rat Race Running

 Three years had passed, and I can say that time is crucial when it comes to investing.

 Even if I started with a small amount, it slowly increased as time went by.
-Yes, there are ups and downs, but if you look at the bigger picture, you will see that the general trend is always up.
+Yes, there are ups and downs, but you will see that the general trend is always up if you look at the bigger picture.

 The stock market is the best example of how time is an investor’s best ally.
 The market may show some ups and downs, but if you look at the 10-year historical table, you will know that it just keeps on going up.